 BUT you can have a good play with the 15 or so titles that are provided with the free app download to really explore what this program can do!
 I must admit, I was simply blown away.

-Now that's 10 but I thought I would throw in this excellent online game for those of you who still use your dusty old desktop.
-I used to use this with my school children and it's wonderful fun as well as a great way to learn about the instruments of the orchestra and Benjamin Britten's Young Person's Guide to the Orchestra.
+And before I go I thought I would throw in this excellent online game for those of you who still use your dusty old desktop.
+I used to use this with my elementary school children and it's wonderful fun as well as a great way to learn about the instruments of the orchestra and Benjamin Britten's Young Person's Guide to the Orchestra.
 Now, if only somebody could convince them to turn this into an app........

 Eleanor Holland is a primary classroom music specialist of a gazillion years (or that's what it feels like), currently on sabbatical while raising her children.
 When she's not wiping snotty noses, she sings with the state opera company, amongst other things.